unlatch-ai/poke-daddy/README.md

 ---

-**Note**: This app requires a physical iOS device with NFC capabilities.
-The simulator provides mock authentication for development purposes.
+**Note**: This app works on both physical iOS devices and the simulator.
+No NFC hardware required.